Statesboro officials aim to mandate cameras, gates for apartment blocks

-Statesboro officials are developing a city law to incentivize installing security cameras and gates at apartment complexes and potentially require them at new or renovated complexes.
+Statesboro officials now have a draft for a city law to require security cameras and gates at new or remodeled apartment complexes.
 Meanwhile, Morris Heights, an older complex where several gunfire incidents were reported this spring, is expected to install cameras voluntarily, possibly this week.

-A draft or further report toward an “Apartment Security Ordinance” is one of seven topics slated for discussion during the 3 p.m.
-Tuesday, June 20, mayor and council work session.
-But the ordinance is not yet on the agenda for a first-reading vote during the 5:30 p.m. regular City Council meeting.
+The “Apartment Security Ordinance” was one of seven topics discussed during a mayor and council work session that began at 3 p.m.
+Tuesday, June 20.
+Later, near the end of the 5:30 p.m. regular meeting, council members voted 5-0 to have City Attorney Cain Smith bring the proposed ordinance back for a public hearing July 18.

+If the council approves that first reading, the ordinance could be enacted by yet another vote at a later meeting.

-The council voted 5-0 during a May 16 work session to direct City Attorney Cain Smith to draft an ordinance regarding camera systems, security gates and security personal for apartment complexes.
+The discussion really began last month, in the May 16 work session where Smith presented research about what could legally be done to mandate security measures in apartment complexes.

-During that session, District 2 Councilwoman Paulette Chavers said she had concerns about one apartment complex in her district, Morris Heights, which is off Morris Street and north of Proctor Street on the West Side.
-Then, in the general public comments time during the June 6 council meeting, Kevin Lewis, a resident of Morris Street area but not of Morris Heights itself, talked about shooting incidents there.
+During that session, District 2 Councilwoman Paulette Chavers expressed concerns about one long-established apartment complex in her district, Morris Heights.
+Then, during public comments time at the June 6 council meeting, Kevin Lewis, a resident of the Morris Street area but not of Morris Heights itself, talked about shooting incidents there.

 “We seem to have a gang problem in Statesboro, and I want to know what’s in that toolbox that you as City Council have that can fix it,” Lewis said.